scuzzydude/asimov/asimov.md

 That's the way I felt at the time.
 I've been hard on James Harden in this narrative.
 The Rockets, the pandemic, crypto-insanity, and everything else that has happened in the world since that day in Pepsi Center, made writing a story about my personal value system easy.

 For eight years, James Harden was my hero, and he broke my heart when he left town.
 Until the fall of 2020, I had nothing but love in my heart for *The Beard*.
 I'll give him full credit for his time in Houston, it was fun and exciting to watch, and I always had hope.
 While he was here James rarely missed games for injury, never took games off to load balance, played both games of a back-to-back, and always made the right basketball decisions.
-I never blamed him for the loses in the playoffs.
+I never blamed him for the losses in the playoffs.
 I thought it was a system problem.
 He is a hooper and a genius dedicated to his craft, and the pressures on him in such an intense environment must have been extremely hard to live with.
 James has had that responsibility from a very young age.
-I never was on the James Harden doesn't play defense bandwagon, a lot of the clips they'd show on television didn't include the context of the game.[^105] I saw him really step up his defense that last season, and he took it to another level in the NBA Bubble.
+I never was on the James Harden doesn't play defense bandwagon, a lot of the clips they'd show on television didn't include the context of the game.[^107] I saw him really step up his defense that last season, and he took it to another level in the NBA Bubble.
 I'm proud that the last playoff series win for the Rockets was sealed by an awesome James Harden defensive play.

 I don't know what really happened between James Harden and the Rockets.
 There were accounts in the media that James Harden behaved like he was royalty, making other players wait on him for film sessions and meetings in the Bubble.
 James has never addressed this directly, and all this came out when things fell apart, so it might have been disinformation from others in the organization designed to negotiate the situation through the media.
 I would genuinely like to hear his side of the story.
 I'm a Rockets fan -- I want to know the truth.
 The Rockets franchise may belong to Tilman Fertitta, but it is my team.
 I feel responsible.